kvnxiao/Discordinator/README.md

 ---

 ##### Annotations
-A class containing method defined with `@MainCommand` (and for sub commands, `@SubCommand`) can have those methods registered as a command in the CommandRegistry.
+A class containing methods defined with `@MainCommand` (and for sub commands, `@SubCommand`) can have those methods registered as a command in the CommandRegistry.
-Call `#registerAnnotatedCommands` from your `AbstractCommandHandler` implementation (e.g. use `CommandHandlerD4J.registerAnnotatedCommands(_objWithAnnotatedMethods_)` if you are using the Discord4J module)
+Call `#registerAnnotatedCommands` on the class object from the `AbstractCommandHandler` implementation (e.g. use `CommandHandlerD4J.registerAnnotatedCommands(_objWithAnnotatedMethods_)` if you are using the Discord4J module)

 By default, the prefix is not a required field within the annotation (defaults to `!`), and the method name can be declared as anything.